RWejlgaard/pez-docs/locations/copenhagen.md

 This location is self-hosted and serves as my secondary location.
 The main firepower is located in London.

 I've set up a stack of servers at my Dad's place to work as an off-site location.
-These servers are not super powerful but they're excellent for hosting services that require a static IP since my ISP in London likes to charge for that privilege.
+These servers are not super powerful but they're excellent for hosting services that doesn't work with Cloudflare tunnels and require a static IP since my ISP in London likes to charge for that privilege.

 At this location I have 3 servers setup, A, B and C. A and B are Lenovo "tiny" desktop computers.
 I really like these boxes.
 They're very compact at about the size of a lunchbox and power is provided via a normal ThinkPad charging brick.
 The last server is a Raspberry Pi 4.